Pensions and benefits for widow(er)s

 If your spouse has lived abroad, you may also be entitled to a spouse's pension from that country.
 In that case, fill in Appendix U in addition to the application for survivors’ pension.
 The appendix contains questions about your spouse’s stay and employment abroad.

 You begin to receive the spouse's pension at the beginning of the month following your spouse's death.
 Apply for a spouse's pension as soon as possible, as you can receive it retroactively for a maximum of six months.

 The spouse's pension paid to you by an earnings-related pension company is at most half of the earnings-related pension your spouse would have received.

 If you spouse died when still working, he or she did not yet receive any earnings-related pension.
-Your survivor's pension is then calculated on the basis of the pension your spouse would have received if he or she had become incapable of work on the date of his or her death.
+Your survivor's pension is then calculated on the basis of the pension your spouse would have received if they had become incapable of work on the date of their death.

 If you work and do not have any under-age children, you will receive a spouse's pension for six months after your spouse's death.
 The amount of this pension does not depend on your income.
 After the six months, your calculated pension, or the amount of money you would receive if you were incapable of work, will be determined.
 The spouse’s pension paid to you will be redetermined on the basis of your calculated pension and the pension of your spouse.
 Usually, the amount decreases or the pension ceases.

 If you have children, the spouse's pension paid to you will not be reduced until the youngest child reaches the age of 18.